Tisha Venturini

 Tisha Lea Venturini-Hoch (née Venturini; born March 3, 1973) is a former American soccer player and current National Spokesperson for Produce for Better Health.
-She is a gold medalist in the 1996 Atlanta Olympics, and a world champion in the 1999 FIFA Women's World Cup held in the U.S.
+She is a gold medalist in the 1996 Atlanta Olympics, and a world champion in the 1999 FIFA Women's World Cup.

+In 2024, she was inducted into the National Soccer Hall of Fame.

 Early life and youth career

 She was born in Modesto, California and attended Grace M. Davis High School.

 She attended University of North Carolina, and played for the Tar Heels women's soccer team.
 As a Tar Heels team member, she was NCAA Champion in 1991, 1992, 1993 and 1994.
 She won the Honda Sports Award as the nation's top soccer player in 1995.

-Career
+Club career

 Venturini played professional soccer in the W-League for San Jose CyberRays, Delaware Genies and Bay Area CyberRays.